harrison-broadbent/clipprs/README.md

     │                │                │                │ lot.           │
     └────────────────┴────────────────┴────────────────┴────────────────┘

-  By default this will only show the four required fields, like above.
+  By default, this will only show the four required fields, like above.
   You can view all the fields within your database of clips by passing the -a flag -

     > clipprs view -a

-  This will attempt to show you the the value of each entry for all the fields in your database, with blanks used to show an undefined field, ie -
+  This will attempt to show you the value of each entry for all the fields in your database, with blanks used to show an undefined field, ie -

       ┌────────────────┬────────────────┬────────────────┬────────────────┬────────────────┐
       │ First Name     │ Last Name      │ Birthday       │ Bio            │ Favourite      │